-- 4.5.2.2 Maximum trigger pull.
+4.5.2.2 Maximum trigger pull.

+- a.
 Clear the weapon.
-Cock weapon.
+Place selector to BURST.
+Pull the trigger and hold it to the rear.
+Pull the charging handle to the rear and return to the bolt closed position three times.
+(This will place the BURST disconnect in the deep notch of the BURST cam.) - b.
+Release the trigger.
 Place the selector to SEMI.
 Hold the weapon in the vertical position.
-Using trigger pull measuring fixture, 7274758 or USG approved fixture design, gradually add 8.5 lbs (3.86 kg) to the center of the trigger and exerted in line parallel to the axis of the barrel bore.
-To be acceptable, the hammer shall release. - 4.5.2.3 Creep.
+Using trigger pull measuring fixture, 7274758 or USG approved fixture design, gradually add 9.5 lbs (4.31 kg) to the center of the trigger and exerted in line parallel to the axis of the barrel bore.
+To be acceptable, the hammer shall release.

+4.5.2.3 Creep.
 The weapon shall also be manually tested to assure that the trigger pull is free of creep (see 3.6.2.3) and that the trigger returns under spring action to its normal forward position after partial or complete trigger pull.